WebberZone/contextual-related-posts/readme.txt

 = 2.0.0 =
 * New: Multi-site support.
 Now you can Network Activate the plugin and all users will see related posts!
+* Fixed: Post image will now be loaded over https if the visitor is blogging on https

 = 1.9.1 =
 * New: Meta box on the Edit Posts, Pages and custom post type pages to easily add the location of the URL of the thumbnail image